-The Biodesign Institute at Arizona State University: Five hundred researchers pursuing solutions to life’s problems through the physical and life sciences; questioning and learning — and growing our next generation of explorers and discoverers.
+The Biodesign Institute at Arizona State University: Hundreds of researchers pursuing solutions to life’s problems through the physical and life sciences; questioning and learning — and growing our next generation of explorers and discoverers.

 The success of our work relies in part on support and investments from like-minded organizations and individuals.
 Join us as we work to improve health, protect lives and sustain our planet.

 Can ‘open science’ accelerate cures?

 Joshua LaBaer leads a multidisciplinary team at the Virginia G. Piper Center for Personalized Diagnostics in a large-scale effort to discover and validate unique molecular fingerprints of disease.
 These fingerprints, called biomarkers, can provide an early warning for those at risk of major illnesses.
 LaBaer is co-inventor of a technology that serves as the molecular toolkit for his approach.

 LaBaer is one of the worlds’ foremost researchers in the area of personalized medicine.
 His work in a new field of science called proteomics is making major strides in cancer research, as well as diabetes and infectious diseases.
 LaBaer’s research team has identified a panel of 28 new biomarkers that may aid in the early diagnosis of breast cancer.
 These biomarkers are important in breast cancer tumor biology and pathology, as well as drug resistance to leading treatments.